myPhysicsLab Documentation

 Everywhere else (other than on the start-up HTML page), JavaScript is evaluated by the Terminal class which does some transformations and imposes some restrictions:

-See the documentation about Terminal for details about these transformations and restrictions.
+The documentation about Terminal has details about these transformations.

-See the section Terminal Utilities below for helpful commands.
+The section Terminal Utilities below has some helpful commands.
 For example, the vars command shows the names of available variables.

 Here are places to put scripts which will be evaluated by Terminal: